Vulva Cancer

 Project summary

-The EORTC vulva cancer module is developed as a disease- and treatment specific questionnaire module for vulva cancer patients to supplement the EORTC QLQ-C30.
-The aim of the study is to test the scale structure, reliability, and validity of the EORTC VU34 in patients diagnosed with vulva cancer at different stages of disease and with different treatment modalities.We aim to develop a questionnaire module that allow broad international cross-cultural and cross-country adaptation which can be used in clinical trials.
+The EORTC vulva cancer module is developed as a disease and treatment specific questionnaire module for vulva cancer patients to supplement the EORTC QLQ-C30.
+The aim of the study is to test the scale structure, reliability, and validity of the EORTC VU34 in patients diagnosed with vulva cancer at different stages of disease and with different treatment modalities.We aim to develop a questionnaire module that will allow broad international cross-cultural and cross-country adaptation which can be used in clinical trials.

 Achievements